voidfemme/callie_trpg/Collaborating.md

 13. **Start Again**
     > For the next set of changes, go back to step 2.
 Always ensure you're working with the latest version of the code before creating a new branch.

+## GitHub Desktop Instructions

+1. **Clone the Repository**

+   > Click `File -> Clone repository` from the menu, select the repository from the list and click `Clone`.

+2. **Create a Branch**

+   > Click `Branch -> New branch` from the menu and enter a branch name, then click `Create branch`.

+3. **Make Changes**

+4. **Commit Changes**

+   > Enter your commit message in the bottom left field and click `Commit to <branch-name>`.

+5. **Pull the Latest Code**

+   > Click `Repository -> Pull` from the menu.

+6. **Resolve Conflicts**

+   > If there are conflicts, GitHub Desktop will highlight the files where conflicts exist.
+Open these files in a text editor, resolve the conflicts, then return to GitHub Desktop.
+Check the boxes next to the files you resolved, enter a commit message, then click `Commit to <branch-name>`.

+7. **Push Your Branch**

+   > Click `Repository -> Push` from the menu.

+8. **Create a Pull Request**

+   > Click `Branch -> Create Pull Request` from the menu.
+This will open the repository on GitHub in your browser, where you can create the pull request.

+9. **Review Changes**

+   > Ideally, you or someone else should review the changes before they're merged.
+They can leave comments directly on the pull request on GitHub.

+10. **Merge the Pull Request**

+    > Once you're satisfied with the changes, you can merge the pull request on GitHub.
+This will integrate your changes into the `main` branch.

+11. **Delete the Branch**

+    > After the pull request has been merged, you can delete the branch in GitHub Desktop by clicking `Branch -> Delete Branch`.

+12. **Pull the Changes**

+    > Click `Repository -> Pull` from the menu.

+13. **Start Again**
+    > For the next set of changes, go back to step 2.
+Always ensure you're working with the latest version of the code before creating a new branch.